Maikor/CL-appmgr-steps/README.md

     ```
     cp -r /root/bind-configs/config ~/xr-appmgr-build/bind9
     ```
     - You can inspect the contents of these configs.
-For the purposes of this demo, the DNS server contains a mapping of ```service1.clmel.demo ``` to ``` 10.1.1.34```.
+For the purposes of this demo, the DNS server contains a mapping of ```service1.cleu.demo ``` to ``` 10.1.1.34```.
 Once we have the DNS server running on the router, we will verify that a client (such as the Devbox) can query the router with a ```DNS WHOIS?``` and get the correct response.
     <br></br>

     **bind-configs/db.ios-xr.tme**
     ```
     $TTL    1d ; default expiration time (in seconds) of all RRs without their own TTL value
-    @       IN      SOA     ns1.clmel.demo. root.clmel.demo. (
+    @       IN      SOA     ns1.cleu.demo. root.cleu.demo. (
                     3      ; Serial
                     1d     ; Refresh
                     1h     ; Retry